 The Court

-- Approximately 2'-3' should be allotted for an out of bound area, allowing officials to move freely along the sidelines.
+- Approximately 2'-3' should be allotted for an out-of-bounds area, allowing officials to move freely along the sidelines.

-- The Queue for each team is located opposite of the official and starts at the center line for each team.
+- The Queue for each team is located opposite of the official and starts at the end line for each team.

 Equipment